Neuroblastoma is a disease in which malignant (cancer) cells form in nerve tissue of the adrenal gland, neck, chest, or spinal cord.

 See the PDQ summary on Neuroblastoma Screening for more information.

-Neuroblastoma is sometimes caused by a gene mutation passed from the parent to the child.
+Neuroblastoma is sometimes caused by a gene mutation (change) passed from the parent to the child.

-The most common symptoms of neuroblastoma are caused by the tumor pressing on nearby tissues as it grows or by cancer spreading to the bone.
-These and other symptoms may be caused by neuroblastoma.
-Other conditions may cause the same symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+The most common signs and symptoms of neuroblastoma are caused by the tumor pressing on nearby tissues as it grows or by cancer spreading to the bone.
+These and other signs and symptoms may be caused by neuroblastoma or by other conditions.

 - Lump in the abdomen, neck, or chest.